michaelJwilson/CalicoST/README.md

 # System requirements
 The package has been tested on the following Linux operating systems: SpringdaleOpenEnterprise 9.2 (Parma) and CentOS Linux 7 (Core).
+Apple silicon installs can be facilitated with Rosetta emulation of the x86 instruction set, see e.g. [here](https://taylorreiter.github.io/2022-04-05-Managing-multiple-architecture-specific-installations-of-conda-on-apple-M1/) - note, brew install iterm2 as duplication of the terminal app. is no longer supported.

 # Installation
 First, setup a conda environment from the `environment.yml` file: